Want to sound more natural in English?

 When you think of sounding like a native speaker, what comes to mind?

-If you’re like most English learners, you’ve been focused on fluency: increasing your vocabulary, memorizing phrasal verbs, tweaking your grammar, and practicing your speaking on a regular basis.
+If you’re like most English learners, you’ve been focused on building a strong foundation by increasing your vocabulary, memorizing phrasal verbs, and expanding your grammar skills.
+You’ve been working on fluency and looking for opportunities to practice your speaking on a regular basis.